hzbu820/EC521-Final-Project/scripts/README.md

 }), indent=2))
 "@ | python -
 ```
-You should see a JSON result with `Docker sandbox (Python)` and benign verdict.
+You should see a JSON result with `Docker sandbox (Python)` and a benign verdict.

 ## 6) Debug script (optional)
 We added `scripts/deep_scan_debug.py` to run scans without the browser: